iamieht/ls-ruby/ls-ruby/RB109/Other_Stuff/questions.md

 ### 9. Can variable shadowing occur with method parameters?
 Why or why not?

 ### 10. How does understanding variable shadowing contribute to writing more maintainable Ruby code?

+### 11. Explain the concept of variable shadowing in the context of blocks.
+When might this occur?

+### 12. How does variable scope work when using block parameters that have the same name as outer scope variables?

 ## Scope of Constants